holozeros/minimal-linux-desktop/README.md

     Storage for building this OS: SATA(HDD,SSD), M.2-SSD

 For the root file system partition of this OS, an USB storage is not available.
 If you boot your machine connected some USB storage to a USB port that you don't know in advance what will be connected, the stub kernel may can not recognize the USB storage well.
-If you want to use USB storage, shuld install Dracut and create initramfs.
+If you want to use USB storage, shuld install dracut(and dependency packages) and create initramfs.

     Graphics: nvidia card (or any Integrated GPU).